Laura Kelly

 Personal Statement

-I am Senior Lecturer in the History of Health and Medicine at the University of Strathclyde.
-I am Co-Director of the Centre for the Social History of Health and Healthcare (CSHHH) and a member of the Scottish Oral History Centre (SOHC).
-I joined the University of Strathclyde as a lecturer in 2015.
-Prior to that, I was awarded a PhD in History from the National University of Ireland, Galway in 2011 and undertook an Irish Research Council postdoctoral fellowship at the Centre for the History of Medicine in Ireland, University College Dublin (2012-14).
+I am originally from Galway in the west of Ireland.
+Prior to arriving at Strathclyde, I was awarded a PhD in History by the University of Galway in 2011 and undertook an Irish Research Council postdoctoral fellowship at the Centre for the History of Medicine in Ireland, University College Dublin (2012-14).
+My research has been funded by the Wellcome Trust, British Academy, Royal Society of Edinburgh, Irish Research Council, and Carnegie Trust, amongst others.

 Research Interests